andrewwillette/ApartmentSearcher/README.md

 # ApartmentSearcher

-I'm looking to buy some apartment or another, this is some regex on html pages to give me info I want related to availability.
+I'm looking to buy some apartment or another, this is some regex on html pages to give me info I want quickly at the terminal.

 Example output: